What is Global Fishing Watch?

 - The “price elasticity of demand” for fuel in the global fishing fleet is relatively low, meaning that when gas prices change, total fishing effort does not change very much.

-- Five flag states (China, Spain, Taiwan, Japan, and South Korea) account for more than 85 percent of observed fishing effort on the high seas.
+- Five flag states (China, Spain, Chinese Taipei, Japan, and South Korea) account for more than 85 percent of observed fishing effort on the high seas.

 Why are these findings important?